luma/raytraceInAWeekend/README.md

 We're targetting Canvas in a web browser as our rendering target to keep things simple.

-## TODO

-* use npm i in setup
-* add docs for Viewport
-* describe the layout of the project
-* mention the use of TypeScript and Webpack

 ## Prerequisites

 * Node 9.8 or above.
 There's a `.nvmrc` file in the root dir if you use [nvm](https://github.com/creationix/nvm).